agsb/jelly/documents/LogBook.md

 | | | |

-these extends the eeprom table of contents
+these extends the eeprom table of contents to toggle signals.